 The University City Education Foundation

 The University City Public Schools Education Foundation, Inc. was established in 1996 to enhance the educational program in the School District of University City.
 By involving the community and attracting private funds to supplement state, federal, and local revenues, the Foundation provides support for the development of enrichment programs and services which can help make the difference between a very good education and an excellent one.
 The Foundation is a not-for-profit corporation organized under the laws of the state of Missouri as a method of providing a long-term, self-sustaining program to enhance University City public schools beyond the limits of normal tax support.
 It is governed by a self-perpetuating Board comprised of private citizens who are not involved in the day-to-day operations of the District.
 The Ira Herskowitz UCHS Alumni Teacher Recognition Award is administered by the UCEF.
+(Click here for information regarding 2017 Memorandum of Agreement.)

 The University City Public Library